← Insights from Philippine History

 Applying the framework laid out in Story 1, the following claims are explicitly excluded:

-- QUARANTINED: That the 1878 instrument was unambiguously a “sale” or “cession” of North Borneo.
-The English and Malay-Arabic versions use materially different vocabulary (cession-language vs. lease-language with the Tausug term pajak); the dispute is genuine and ongoing, and either characterization presented without qualification misrepresents the source.
+• QUARANTINED: That the 1878 instrument was unambiguously a “sale” or “cession” of North Borneo.
+We hold only the English text, itself headed “(Translation)”; it and the Malay-Arabic original it renders are reported to use materially different vocabulary (cession-language vs. lease-language with the term pajak); the dispute is genuine and ongoing, and either characterization presented without qualification misrepresents the source.